The Friction of Resistance

 Jaime Meyer • January 28, 2026

 There is the outer resistance that I see so gloriously all around me in my neighborhood and city.
 But we also can summon an important inner resistance, by refusing to get sucked into the fear that feeds the three enemies, particularly hate.
-Going to protest takes courage, but it also takes courage to stand tall in this inner resistance and refuse to fill the air with your own righteous hate.
+Going to a protest takes courage, but it also takes courage to stand tall in this inner resistance and refuse to fill the air with your own righteous hate.
 Hate has its own ignorance because it robs the person you hate of their broad, complex and nuanced humanity.
-Rather than praying to God to utterly destroy our enemies, the hard prayer is to ask our enemies to be healed of the three corrosive powers that are acting on them and through them.
+Rather than praying to God to utterly destroy your enemies, the hard prayer is to ask my enemies to be healed of the three corrosive powers that are acting on them and through them.
+One of the most radical protests you can do right now is to refuse to live in the fear that is being shoveled into our mouths.
+That, of course, is not easy to do.

 Tibetan Buddhism suggests a simple but challenging practice called Tonglen (“taking and sending”).
-It’s a layered practice, but one aspect is holding in your thoughts someone who is lost in ignorance, hate and greed, and imagining taking those energies from them by breathing them in.
-Then on your exhale, you send to them the energies of blessing that you have felt in life: love, awe, gratitude.
+It’s a layered practice, but one aspect is holding in your thoughts someone who is lost in ignorance, hate and greed.
+You understand them because you too have been lost in these energies in your own way.
+You imagine taking those energies from them by breathing them in.
+Then on your exhale, you send to them the energies of blessing that you have experienced in life: love, awe, gratitude.
 These are the antidotes to hate, ignorance and greed.
 This is not at all an easy practice.
-It is especially difficult to do it without condescension, which is arrogance, which is ignorance.
+It is especially difficult to do it without condescension, which is arrogance blended with ignorance.

-Tonglen practice is, in my mind what Jesus was describing when he said “I tell you, love your enemies and pray for those who persecute you" (Matthew 5:44) and Luke 6:28: "Bless those who curse you.”
-This is the long-term solution to our troubles, and we fail again and again at it.
+Tonglen practice is, in my mind what Jesus was describing when he said, “I tell you, love your enemies and pray for those who persecute you" (Matthew 5:44) and Luke 6:28: "Bless those who curse you.”
+This is the long-term solution to our troubles, and we fail at it again and again.
 So, we must return anew to the effort and keep trying.

-I leave you with my version of a prayer at Imbolc:
+I leave you with my version of an old Brigid prayer at Imbolc:

 On Brigid’s day the light is growing.